MvBonin/switchboard-plug-indicators/README.md

 <pre>sudo apt-get install valac gcc meson libappstream-dev libjson-glib-dev libswitchboard-2.0-dev</pre/>

 <h2>Build with meson</h2>
-3. Open a Terminal in the extracted folder, build your application with meson and install it with ninja:<br/>
+Open a Terminal in the extracted folder, build your application with meson and install it with ninja:<br/>

 <pre>meson build --prefix=/usr
 cd build
 ninja
 sudo ninja install
 </pre>

-4. Follow step 2 from easy install (parameters) and reboot.

 <h2>Uninstall</h2>
 Open a terminal in the build folder.